CirrusMD/CirrusMD-Android-SDK-Example/README.md

 NOTE: the `CirrusMD.CirrusListener` has been deprecated and `CirrusDataEventListener` is now being used to track events.

 Through the `CirrusMD.CirrusDataEventListener.onDataEvent` interface method, you can receive one of the following events:
-`LoggedOut`: The current user session was logged out `Success`: The SDK was provided a valid JWT and secret token and was able to make a request `UserInteraction`: The user is interacting with the SDK.
+- `LoggedOut`: The current user session was logged out
+- `Success`: The SDK was provided a valid JWT and secret token and was able to make a request
+- `UserInteraction`: The user is interacting with the SDK.
 This event is dispatched when an activity's onUserInteraction() is called
-`Error`: Error related events
+- `Error`: Error related events:
-`InvalidJwt`: An improperly formatted JWT was provided `InvalidSecret`: An improperly formatted secret token was provided `MissingJwt`: The SDK was presented without a JWT set `MissingSecret`: The SDK was presented without a Secret set `ConnectionError`: There was an HTTP exception not otherwise specified `AuthenticationError`: There was an authentication failure on a network request `UnknownError`: This is the generic catch for errors that could not be identified `VideoSessionError`:  An error occurred during a Video session
+    - `InvalidJwt`: An improperly formatted JWT was provided
+    - `InvalidSecret`: An improperly formatted secret token was provided
+    - `MissingJwt`: The SDK was presented without a JWT set
+    - `MissingSecret`: The SDK was presented without a Secret set
+    - `ConnectionError`: There was an HTTP exception not otherwise specified
+    - `AuthenticationError`: There was an authentication failure on a network request
+    - `UnknownError`: This is the generic catch for errors that could not be identified
+    - `VideoSessionError`:  An error occurred during a Video session

 ### Custom Colors/Drawables